 All You Need to Know About Animate CSS CDN- Beginners

-CSS has been around for many years and transformed the web’s appearance significantly over that period.
+CSS has been around for many years has transformed the web’s appearance significantly over that period.
 Like any other technology in use to this day, this handy web presentation language has itself seen many changes and improvements over the years one of them being animate CSS that allows you to create awesome animations.
-What’s more, you can now handpick ready to use CSS animations from a library delivered through a CDN and use them on your websites or web apps.
+What’s more, you can now handpick ready-to-use CSS animations from a library delivered through a CDN and use them on your websites or web apps.

 What is Animate CSS?

-Animate CSS is not only easy to work with but can be blindingly fast to load as expected if delivered through an animate CSS cdn.
-As with any ready to use library, using animate.css requires you to learn some specific rules and syntax before you can use it correctly in your code.
+Animate CSS is not only easy to work with but can be blindingly fast to load as expected if delivered through an animated CSS CDN.
+As with any ready to use the library, using animate.css requires you to learn some specific rules and syntax before you can use it correctly in your code.

 How to Use Animate CSS with A CDNTo use Animate CSS, you will have to add it as a dependency on your project or point to its CDN address in your code.